plotly/plotly.github.io/_posts/plotly2/2016-10-07-hot-to-create-multiple-y-axis-plots.md

 steps:
  - title: Introduction
    sub-steps:
-    - copy: "Need to plot a graph with a secondary y-axis?
-This feature is for you.
-The second y-axis will be placed on the right-hand side of your graph, and it's really simple to create."
+    - copy: "An additional y-axis can be placed on the right-hand side of your graph, and it's really simple to create.
+This feature is useful if you'd like to compare datasets with vastly different ranges or types of data."

  - title: Add Your Data to Plotly
    sub-steps: